Ardhat/docs/configuration.md

 #### Radio antenna

 If you have a radio equipped {{<ardhat>}}, you'll need to attach an antenna to the board.
 The attach point is near the radio module, and is marked with an antenna symbol on the top side of the board.
-The antenna is best left straight but will also work coiled with little effect on RSS (Received Signal Strength).
+The antenna is best left straight but will also work coiled but with a small effect on RSS (Received Signal Strength).
 The length of wire needed depends on the radio module frequency you have selected, and {{<ardhat>}} is supplied with a 1/4 wave antenna of appropriate length.
 For reference, the required antenna lengths are:

 **433MHz:**